luhaas/pragma-brewery-vue/README.md

 ### Development details

+**Persistence**: The localStorage use (vuex-persistedstate) prevents the job being lost when refreshing the page

 **Stylesheet**: There's a stylesheet with general styles and the components have scoped styles too when applicable.
 We use Sass :)

 **Tests**:
 - Eslint ensures that the code is clean and padronized;
 - Jest test the store mutations.

-**Documentation**: The code have many comments and this file will help you to start the project and understand its proposite.
-But you can contact the developer anytime to do questions :)
+**Documentation**: The code have many comments and this file will help you to start the project and understand its purpose.
+But you can contact the developer anytime to ask questions :)

 ## Project setup
 ```